 - ✓ Share your experiences with others. - ✓ Talk together about what has happened and how you dealt with the situation. - Record what has helped and what has not for future reference.
 With thanks to Caroline Clifton, Admiral Nurse, Belong.
-For more information about the work of Admiral Nurses, see page 42.

-Looking after you Carers regularly look after, help or support someone who wouldn't be able to manage everyday life without their help.
+Carers regularly look after, help or support someone who wouldn't be able to manage everyday life without their help.
 A carer doesn't have to be living with the person they care for, and the help they give doesn't have to be physical.
 The carer may be caring for a partner, another relative, a friend or a neighbour.
 6 I would have liked to have known what I was entitled to or what was available in my local area - respite care, carers' groups and benefits advice. ?
 If you're not sure if you're a carer, consider whether you help with the following tasks: - Personal care, such as washing and dressing. - Going to the toilet, or dealing with incontinence. - Eating or taking medicines. - Getting about at home or outside. - Practical help at home, keeping them company. - Emotional support or communicating.

 If you are taking on any of these tasks, it's likely that you are a carer.
-If you are undertaking a caring role for the person with dementia, you should make your GP aware of this.
+If you are undertaking a caring role for the person with dementia, ask your GP surgery to register you as a carer.
 If your GP is different from the GP of the person with dementia, it is worth making both doctors aware of your role.
-It is important that you look after your health and consider your needs, this will enable you to look after the person with dementia.
-You should ask your GP for an assessment of your health and your needs as a carer.
+It is important that you look after your health and consider your needs, this will enable you to look after the person with dementia. → You should ask your GP for an assessment of your health and your needs as a carer.
 This is separate from the assessment the person with dementia may have and is very much an appointment about you and helping you to maintain your health and look after yourself so that you can care effectively.
 6 I wish I'd had more regular contact with my GP.
 9 You may also want to request a carers' assessment from your local council.
-This is different from any GP assessment and should look at other aspects of your life including your ability to carry on caring.
+This is different from any GP assessment and should look at other aspects of your life including how you can be supported to maintain your caring role.
 Your assessment may be carried out at the same time as that of the person with dementia.
 However, they do not have to have an assessment if they don't want to.
 Also, if you wish to speak in private about your caring role, this is also completely possible.
 In those circumstances, you can have an assessment on your own.
 A common reason for assessments to happen together is because support for you, as a carer, might be best met by services provided to the person you care for.
 Respite care and short breaks may be provided to the person you are caring for, but they will enable you to take a break from your caring role.
-However it is carried out, it is important to be as open and honest as you can during your assessment so that the person carrying out the assessment fully understands your situation.
+However it is carried out, it is important to be as open and honest as you can be during your assessment so that the person carrying out the assessment fully understands your situation.
 BENEFITS There are a number of State benefits that you, and the person living with dementia, may be able to apply for.
-These could include: - Attendance Allowance. - Personal Independence Payments. - Carer's Allowance. - Council Tax reductions. - Income Support. - Pension Credit. - · Savings Credit.
+These could include: - Attendance Allowance. - Personal Independence Payments. - Carer's Allowance. - Council Tax reductions. - Income Support. - Pension Credit. - Savings Credit.